abdoseadaa/scroll-animations/README.md

 ```

 - in order to work properly you need to add at least one property in the data-scroll attr and that would be the animation behavior like "fade-up , slide-up , blur ... etc "
-  see all examples on here [Scroll Animations Examples](https://scroll.abdoseadaa.com/examples/)
+  see all examples on here [Scroll Magik Examples](https://scroll.abdoseadaa.com/examples/)

 Example for one property